manonfgoo/librenms/scripts/Migration/Traffic_bills.md

 # Traffic Bill Mirgation from Observium

-This Doucment describes how to migrate the ``traffic bills`` from Observium to librenms
+This Document describes how to migrate the **traffic bills** from Observium to librenms

 ### Assumptions

 * The librenms is complete, mmigration has taken place and except the traffic bills and traffic bill history.

-The old DB is called ``observium`` and new DB is called ``librenms``.
+* The old DB is called ``observium`` and new DB is called ``librenms``.
 If both DBs are not on the same DB Server, create a DB called ``observium`` on the target DB-Server run mysqldump or what so ever to copy the data.

-BACKUK your Databases first
+### Precations

+backup your databases first:

 ``mysqldump observium > observium.sql``
 ``mysqldump librenms > librenms.sql``